monktastic/blog/pages/metaphysics/one-pager-2.md

 description:
 ---

-Perhaps you've heard ideas like
+Perhaps you've encountered ideas like
 "[love is the purpose of existence](http://www.galactanet.com/oneoff/theegg_mod.html)," and though maybe some tiny part of you wishes they were true, the more logical parts of your mind acknowledge that they're nonsense or pure